Vicki Bentley

 & www.homeschoolwithconfidence.com & https://courses.homeschoolwithconfidence.com & www.homeschoolwithconfidence.com

-Needs/Preferences: Travel/Lodging expenses (prefer to travel with my husband or older daughter), possibly small booth or table space, honorarium negotiable.
+Needs/Preferences: Travel/Lodging expenses (prefer to travel with my husband), possibly small booth or table space, honorarium negotiable.

 ”I thought homeschool was 8 to 3 sitting in a desk doing what ‘school’ does.
 Vicki taught me that I could tailor it to what fit my family and our lifestyle, and that our ‘classroom’ was wherever the student could focus the best, not just school-at-home.” ~Angie H., homeschool mom of four